Easter is my love story

 My pear-shaped body.

-None of it offended Him.
+None of it is a mistake.

 Instead, He tells me I am fearfully and wonderfully made.